nhsuk/connecting-to-services/doc/architecture/decisions/0003-use-postcodes-io-for-postcode-lookup.md

 ## Context

 The application is about finding services closest to the search point.
-All services have a co-ordindate in lat/lon format.
-Currently the application requests either an outcode or a postcode as the search point.
+All services have a co-ordinate in lat/lon format.
+Currently the application requests either an out-code or a postcode as the search point.
 The submitted postcode needs to be resolved to a lat/lon that can be used to query against.

 ## Decision

-[Postcodes.io](https://postcodes.io/) provides both an outcode and a postcode lookup.
-The results of which return latitude and lonitude.
+[Postcodes.io](https://postcodes.io/) provides both an out-code and a postcode lookup.
+The results of which return latitude and longitude.
 The service is free, [supported](https://postcodes.io/about), [monitored](https://status.ideal-postcodes.co.uk/) and contains the full set of active postcodes for the UK.
 Supplied by the